edheltzel/flightdeck-parcel/src/collections/blog/2-post.md

 ---
 title: Post 2
-description: "this is a post example of the second kind."
+description: "this is a post example of the second kind!"
 featured_image: /assets/images/taiki-ishikawa-lq1KA7HAdH0-unsplash.jpg
 categories: [""]
 ---